-- A. A personal illness, injury or medical disability that prevents the employee from performing his or her job, or personal medical or dental appointments. - B. Care of family members as required by the Family Care Act, WAC 296-130. - C. Qualifying absences for Family and Medical Leave. - D. Exposure of the employee to contagious disease when attendance at work would jeopardize the health of others. - E. Preventative health care appointments of family members or household members, up to one (1) day for each occurrence, when the employee attends the appointment, if arranged in advance with the Employer.
-Family member is defined as parent, step-parent, sister, brother, parent-in-law, spouse, registered domestic partner as defined by RCW 26.60.020 and 26.60.030, grandparent, grandchild, minor/dependent child, and child.

-- F. To care for a minor/dependent child with a health condition requiring treatment or supervision. - G. When an employee is absent from work to be with member(s) of the employee's household or relatives of the employee, employee's spouse, or state registered domestic partner as defined by RCW 26.60.020 and 26.60.030, who experience an illness or injury, up to five (5) days for each occurrence or as extended by the Employer.
-For purposes of this subsection, "relatives" is limited to spouse, state registered domestic partner as defined by RCW 26.60.020 and 26.60.030, child, grandchild, grandparent, parent, step-parent, sister, brother or parent-in-law.
-For purposes of this subsection, "Household Members" are defined as persons who reside in the same home who have reciprocal duties to and do provide financial support for one another.
-This term will include foster children and legal wards even if they do not live in the household.
-The term does not include persons sharing the same general house, when the living style is primarily that of a dormitory or commune. - H. Leave for Family Military Leave as required by RCW 49.77 and in accordance with Section 16.1. - I. Leave for Domestic Violence Leave as required by RCW 49.76.
+- A. A personal illness, injury or medical disability that prevents the employee from performing their job, or personal medical or dental appointments and for reasons allowed under the Minimum Wage Requirements and Labor Standards Act, RCW 49.46.210. - B. To provide care of family members as required by the Family Care Act, WAC 296-130 and as allowed by RCW 49.46.210. - C. In accordance with RCW 49.46.210, when an employee's place of business has been closed by order of a public official for any health-related reason, or when an employee's child's school or place of care has been closed for such a reason.
+Health-related reason, as defined in WAC 296-128-600 (8), means a serious public health concern that could result in bodily injury or exposure to an infectious agent, biological toxin, or hazardous material.
+Health-related reason does not include closure for inclement weather. - D. Qualifying absences for Family and Medical Leave. - E. Exposure of the employee to contagious disease when attendance at work would jeopardize the health of others. - F. Preventative health care appointments of household members, up to one (1) day for each occurrence, when the employee attends the appointment, if arranged in advance with the Employer. - G. When an employee is absent from work to be with member(s) of the employee's household, who experience an illness or injury, up to five (5) days for each occurrence or as extended by the Employer.
+For purposes of this sub-section, "Household Members" are defined as persons who reside in the same home who have reciprocal duties to and do provide financial support for one another.
+The term does not include persons sharing the same general house, when the living style is primarily that of a dormitory or commune. - H. Leave for Family Military Leave as required by RCW 49.77 and in accordance with Section 17.1. - I. Leave for Domestic Violence Leave as required by RCW 49.76.

-10.4 Payment of Sick Leave Benefits upon Termination
+11.4 Payment of Sick Leave Benefits upon Termination